 CURRENCY CAN BE HARD TO PREDICT

 Because currency may move in waves, trending one way or the other, it can significantly impact your investments over certain periods.
-Predicting which way it will go, especially in the short term, is practically impossible for investors.
+Predicting which way it will go, especially in the short term, is particularly challenging.